ubercomrade/MultiDeNA/README.md

 ```
 -T TEST_SIZE, --test TEST_SIZE
 ```
-The argument `-T/--test` sets the number of peaks that will be used in analisys.
+The argument `-T/--test` sets the number of peaks that will be used in analysis.
 By default all peaks are used.

 ```
 -f FPR, --FPR FPR